mgmartinezl/Data-Science-in-AWS/README.md

 This solution implements a data lake API, through Amazon API Gateway to provide access to the following data lake microservices:

-- __Admin Microservice__ handles all administrative services including user and group management, general settings, governance settings, API keys, and role authorization for all operations within the data lake.
+- __Admin Microservice__ handles administrative services including user and group management, settings, settings, API keys, and role authorization for all operations within the data lake.

 - __Cart Microservice__ handles all cart operations including item lists, adding items, removing items, and generating manifests for user carts.